sean-smith/scale-out-computing-on-aws/docs/install-soca-cluster.md

 title: Install your Scale-Out Computing on AWS cluster
 ---

+## 1-Click installer

+You can use the [1-Click installer for quick proof-of-concept (PoC), demo and/or development work](https://aws.amazon.com/solutions/scale-out-computing-on-aws/).
+This installer is hosted on an AWS controlled S3 bucket and customization is limited, so we recommend downloading building your own SOCA (see below) for your production.
+Always refers to the Github repository for the latest SOCA version.

 ## Download Scale-Out Computing on AWS

 Scale-Out Computing on AWS is open-source and available on Github ([https://github.com/awslabs/scale-out-computing-on-aws](https://github.com/awslabs/scale-out-computing-on-aws)).